 Great Eastern Railway

-Welcome to the King's Lynn to Dereham Railway
+Welcome to the King's lynn to Dereham Railway remains page.

 The Lynn to Dereham railway was given the Royal Assent on 21 July 1845 and opened in stages between 1846 and 1848

-The line was extended to Great Yarmouth via Norwich, but it never happened.
+The line was to be extended to Great Yarmouth via Norwich but never came to happen.

 This line was also called the Crab and Winkle Line.

 At Dereham there was also a service running through Dereham and Fakenham from Wells through to Wymondham.

 This line is also closed but parts are preserved by the.